This course is open to students enrolled in the Master Law and Society.

 explain how and why different authorities compete over the power to decide disputes, and what the special position of state courts is in this matter;

 explain how dispute resolvers try to maintain their legitimacy;

 explain how disputes are resolved at different levels in plural and multilayered normative orders, how people navigate these different orders;

 explain what ‘access to justice’ is (including its complexities);

-explain what ‘alternative dispute resolution’ is and why it is a problematic term;
+explain what ‘alternative dispute resolution’ is;

 explain to what kinds of factors influence judicial decision-making;